 One of the benefits of itemizing your expenses on Schedule A is that it allows you to claim deductions for the cash and property donations you make to tax-exempt charities, such as the Salvation Army.
 However, itemizing isn’t the only requirement for claiming a charitable deduction; you must also satisfy a number of eligibility criteria the IRS imposes on all tax-deductible donations.

 Read More: Acceptable Items to Donate to the Salvation Army

-When making tax deductible cash donations to the Salvation Army, the IRS requires that you retain sufficient proof for each separate donation, regardless of the amount.
+When making tax-deductible cash donations to the Salvation Army, the IRS requires that you retain sufficient proof for each separate donation, regardless of the amount.
 At a minimum, you must obtain a receipt from the Salvation Army, a credit card or bank statement, or a canceled check.
-It is not necessary to attach the document to your tax return, but if the IRS ever questions your charitable donation, you have the burden of proving all cash donations.
-However, if you ever make a single cash donation of $250 or more, the IRS requires you to obtain additional documentation, such as a written acknowledgment of the donation from the Salvation Army.
+It is not necessary to attach the document to your tax return, but you will need to keep your receipts in case the IRS requests to see them later.

 Jeff Franco's professional writing career began in 2010.
 With expertise in federal taxation, law and accounting, he has published articles in various online publications.
 Franco holds a Master of Business Administration in accounting and a Master of Science in taxation from Fordham University.
 He also holds a Juris Doctor from Brooklyn Law School.